 On 23 May 1910, Hašek had finally married Jarmila Mayerová whom he had been courting since 1906.
 Her parents were vehemently opposed to the relationship because of Hašek's anarchist connection and his unorthodox lifestyle.
 In 1912 their son Richard was born but soon afterwards Jaroslav Hašek left the family, only to see them again in 1921.
 Family life had not suited him, and again he took up his bohemian way of life.
 After breaking with his family in 1912, his life spiralled downwards and he virtually became homeless, sleeping over at friends.
 Again he started to travel, now locally in Bohemia, mostly together with his friend Zdeněk Matěj Kuděj.

 In Russian captivity Hašek contracted typhus, a disease that killed thousands of his fellow prisoners.
-In June 1916 he volunteered for Czechoslovak Brigade (later a.k.a Legions) and was subsequently released.
+In early 1916 he volunteered for Czechoslovak Brigade (later a.k.a Legions) and was subsequently released in early July.
 In the Legions he worked as a recruiter amongst prisoners of war.
 He was also a journalist at the tsar-loyalist weekly Čechoslovan in Kiev.
-During this period Hašek voiced strongly nationalist ideas and even supported the tsar regime which he saw as the strongest supporter of a future Czech state.
+During this period Hašek voiced strongly nationalist ideas and even supported the Tsar Nicholas II's regime which he saw as the strongest supporter of a future Czech state.
 After several episodes that embarrassed the Czech volunteers he was sent to the front as an ordinary soldier in May 1917.
 His satirical article The Czech Pickwick Club, led to further disciplinary measures.
 On 2 July 1917 Hašek took part in the battle of Zborów where the Czechoslovak volunteers for the first time faced their own compatriots as a unit.